moinul-hossain-dhrubo/MultiLabel-Movie-Genre-Classifier/README.md

 Data was collected from [IMDB official Website](https://www.imdb.com/search/title/?title_type=feature) Listing.  <br/>

 **Movie Details Scraping:** movie title, description and genres are scraped using selenium library.
-The code can be found in `scraper\scrape.py` folder.
+The code can be found in `scraper/scrape.py` folder.

 In total, 13,001 movie details were scraped till 1/8/24.
-The collection process is still in progress. the data are stored in `data\movie_data.csv`.
+The collection process is still in progress. the data are stored in `data/movie_data.csv`.

 ## Data Preprocessing